With the town of Truckee only 8.9 miles away, Quoi and I had the luxury of not having to get up terribly early, and we started hiking around 6:50.

 Done with our town chores, it took us about 20 minutes to get a ride back to the trailhead, with one false-start: a guy with the license place “DNR PTY” pulled over to give us a ride, but then realized he had his bike in the back seat and wouldn’t be able to fit us.

-After dinner, we returned to the trail, but we didn’t go any great distance: we stopped only half a mile from Donner Pass, at the first viable campsite.
-(It was barely large enough for both of our tents.)
+After dinner, we returned to the trail, but we didn’t go any great distance.
+Tired and a little bit hung-over, we stopped only half a mile from Donner Pass, at the first viable campsite.
+It was barely large enough for both of our tents.

 From the campsite, we had a great view of Donner Lake, and were able to watch the moon rise.
 (It moves a lot faster than you’d think it does.)